Prasanna1377/Duolingo-case-study/README.md

 # Duolingo Case Study: Beyond the Streak

-An independent product analytics case study examining why Duolingo's streak mechanic is plateauing and proposing a motivation-based personalization solution grounded in behavioral theory.
+An independent product analytics case study examining why Duolingo's streak mechanic is plateauing and proposing a motivation based personalization solution grounded in behavioral theory.

 ## View the case study